qmsk/clusterf/README.md

 A backend weight of zero will prevent new connections being scheduled for the backend, allowing existing connections to continue.

 This is used in `clusterf-docker` for graceful container shutdowns.
 Containers going through the *kill* -> *die* -> *stop* lifecycle will be marked as not running and have their weight set to zero while stopping, before being removed.
-See issue #5 for an example.
+See [Issue #5](https://github.com/qmsk/clusterf/issues/5) for an example.

 ### Backend merging